Nazi-themed party in Japan draws condemnation | DW | 27.08.2020

 "Even more worrying is that many people must have been involved in this undertaking — from designers and builders to caterers — but it is only coming out now, so the issue runs much deeper," he said.
 "That is troubling."

-There have been a number of previous cases in which the Japanese have displayed paraphernalia that could be considered as glorifying Nazism and is outlawed in other parts of the world.
+There have been a number of previous cases in which the Japanese have displayed paraphernalia that could be considered as glorifying Nazism and that are outlawed in other parts of the world.

 A Japanese man who declines to give his name attends the annual memorial ceremony at Tokyo's Yasukuni Shrine to mark Japan's surrender at the end of World War II in the uniform of a Nazi German soldier and with placards lionizing some of Nazi Germany's top panzer commanders.